-When you apply for new auto insurance in Lancaster, California, the insurer will consider different factors before determining your rate.
+When applying for new auto insurance in Lancaster, California, the insurer will consider different factors before determining your rate.
 One of the things that they will pay particular attention to is your claims history.
 But why exactly do your old claims affect your current insurance cost?
 Here’s what you need to know.

 How do claims affect my auto insurance rates?

 Auto insurers use your claims history to determine if you are a high or low-risk driver.
 If you have a track record of making a lot of claims, then insurers will consider you riskier to insure.
-As always, the higher-risk you are, the higher your insurance rates will be.
+As always, the higher risk you are, the higher your insurance rates will be.
 On a positive note, if you are a safe driver, then your auto insurance rates will be on the lower side.

 How does my insurer know about my past claims?

-Auto insurers will track claims from different carries with a CLUE (“Comprehensive Loss Underwriting Exchange”) report.
+Auto insurers will track claims from different carriers with a CLUE (“Comprehensive Loss Underwriting Exchange”) report.
 CLUE is a database that all insurers use to track and review your claims history.
 All insurers file monthly reports to the database regarding their clients’ claims status.
 These reports remain in the system for 7 years before they are deleted.
 Before offering you coverage, all auto insurers will check your CLUE report to determine how high-risk you are.